 Assaggi 330 W. Nine Mile Rd., Ferndale; 248-584-3499: Assaggi's diners have long known that the restaurant starts switching things up in the fall, given its knack for incorporating fresh seasonal produce.
 Diners can expect the new menu to include butternut squash, more braised meats, short ribs, and Bolognese pasta sauce, veal cheeks, switching out basils for sages and going for a more comforting effect.
 Though it won't be on the menu, you can often expect osso buco on special.
 And fall's wild mushroom blends should include shiitakes and creminis.
 Co-owner Josie Rotondo-Knapp says, "It's that time of year when people want to eat a little bit heartier, so you'll see more meats on the menu."

 Detroit Beer Co.
 1529 Broadway, Detroit; 313-962-1529: Oh, sure, the classic menu at DBC doesn't change very much, but the beers do rotate throughout the year.
-We expect their brewmaster Kevin Rodger has prepared enough pumpkin ale for the season, a spiced amber ale featuring an autumn snap all its own, or perhaps their black IPA.
+At press time, their brewmaster Kevin Rodger said they were brewing their pumpkin ale, roughly scheduled to go on tap around Oct.
+4; it's a spiced amber ale featuring an autumn snap all its own.
+Around Oct.
+9, they'll be doing a black IPA, which will also be featured at Metro Times' Eastern Market shindig in late October.
 If you're lucky enough to walk in while they're brewing a batch of that spiced pumpkin ale, though, just follow your nose.
 Late fall and early winter will also have further rewards, such as a Russian imperial stout.